Harbour Park

-Harbour Park, still known by some locals by its former name Smarts, is an amusement park in the coastal resort of Littlehampton, West Sussex, England.
+Harbour Park, is a free to enter children's amusement park with rides open seasonally on the coastal resort of Littlehampton, West Sussex, England, check Harbour Park's website before visiting for ride open dates.
 Opened in 1932, it is situated on the beach, adjacent to the working Harbour & Marina.
-The Park Features traditional rides plus other modern attractions.
+The park features traditional rides plus other modern attractions and is aimed at primary school children and families.

 History

 The park was started in 1932 by Billy Butlin on the site of the old east bank fort and windmill It was easily spotted from a distance by the presence of a large roller coaster on the roof known as "The Wild Mouse".
 Early pictures of this can be viewed in the West Sussex past pictures archive reference numbers PP/WSL/PC005524 & PP/WSL/TC001729.
 A picture of the old site prior to construction is also available reference number PP/WSL/PC005512.

 During the war the park closed from 1941 to 1945, and the building was used for storage and the gathering of troops going overseas.
 The building suffered bomb damage during that time; but was repaired and reopened after the war as part of the Butlin's Empire, which was later purchased by the Rank Organisation.